 This is in line with the principle res judicata pro veritate habetur.
-In general, the principle states that a cause of action cannot be denied after the action has been assessed on its merits.
-"Finality" is a term that refers to when a court renders a final decision regarding a case.
-According to Black's Law Dictionary Seventh Edition, this principle means a problem that has been definitively resolved through a court verdict.
-According to Sudikno Mertokusumo, this principle means that the judge's verdict must be considered correct.
-In fact, during the trial there was dishonesty, such as the evidence presented was false and the judge decided the case based on this evidence.
+The principle generally states that a cause of action cannot be denied after the action has been assessed on its merits.
+"Finality" is a term that refers to when a court renders a final decision regarding a case.17 According to Black's Law Dictionary Seventh Edition, this principle means a problem that has been definitively resolved through a court verdict.
+According to Sudikno Mertokusumo, this principle means that the judge's verdict must be considered correct.18 In fact, there was dishonesty during the trial, such as the evidence presented being false, and the judge decided the case based on this evidence.
 The verdict must be considered correct until it obtains permanent legal force or until there is another verdict from a higher court that can cancel the decision below it.
-This principle is a form of the principle of law enforcement, namely legal certainty, put forward by Gustav Radbruch.
-The verdict must be accepted formally, that handing down a judge's verdict on a particular dispute, means that the dispute in question has been temporarily resolved.
-Principle res judicata pro veritate habetur own two functions, namely:
+This principle is a form of the principle of law enforcement, namely legal certainty, which was put forward by Gustav Radbruch.
+The verdict must be accepted formally, and handing down a judge's verdict on a particular dispute means that the dispute in question has been temporarily resolved.19 Principle res judicata pro veritate habetur own two functions, namely: